-Everything is unfamiliar apart from this: Twitter reacts to rain delaying return of Test cricket
+Rain should distance itself from cricket permanently: Twitter reacts to delay during England-WI Test

 Gloomy weather delayed the start on Wednesday of the first Test between England and the West Indies at Southampton, the first international match since March.

+England captain Ben Stokes decided to bat.
+England left out veteran paceman Stuart Broad after rain meant there was no play before lunch in the first of this three-Test series being played behind closed doors.
+When play resumed, Dom Sibley was bowled for a duck by Shannon Gabriel as only three overs were possible.

+The England and West Indies players took a knee to show support for Black Lives Matter movement ahead of the first ball.

 The eagerly anticipated fixture marks the sport’s global return from months of coronavirus-enforced lockdown.
 But as the players warmed up on the outfield under grey skies, there was sufficient rain for the Ageas Bowl pitch to remain fully covered and prevent the toss taking place at 0930 GMT as scheduled.

 No spectators will be allowed to attend the three-Test series, which concludes with two matches at Old Trafford.
 Players and officials are staying at on-site hotels to stop the spread of Covid-19, with bowlers unable to use saliva to shine the ball as a health measure.